Aug

 Psalms 148:14

-Further to the idea that there will be Christians among the saints, Revelation 2:27-29, which speaks of the morning star and the rod of iron, is something that the Spirit of God says “unto the churches”.
+Supporting the point that the saints are a portion of Israel that become Christian is Revelation 2:27-29, which speaks of the morning star and the rod of iron, and is something that the Spirit of God says “unto the churches”.

-Now, in Isaiah 49:2, the aforementioned particular saint is described as a “sharp sword”, a reference to the Word of God, a twoedged sword which every saint will wield.
-The same person is also described as a “shaft” in the sense of an arrow and also a rod, and more to it, a weapon thus far hidden in the “quiver” of God – that is to say, a secret to be revealed at an appropriate time.
+Now, in Isaiah 49:2, one particular saint is described as a “sharp sword”, a reference to the Word of God, a twoedged sword which every saint will wield.
+This same saint is also a “shaft” in the sense of an arrow and a rod.
+Furthermore, this saint is a weapon thus far hidden in the “quiver” of God – that is to say, a secret to be revealed at an appropriate time.

 And he hath made my mouth like a sharp sword; in the shadow of his hand hath he hid me, and made me a polished shaft; in his quiver hath he hid me;